"Imagination is everything.

 From Snails into Slugs

 These are almost always inhabitants of very humid environs.
 Some slugs do live in rather xeric areas, but will retreat and aestivate under rocks and debris during dry spells.
-In fact, the term "slug" has no systematic value and only refers to a specific morphology, as a number of them have evolved from different families of snails and are not closely related.
+In fact, the term "slug" has no systematic value and only refers to a specific morphology, as a number of them have evolved from different families of snails and are not closely related among themselves.

 Snails with a reduced shell, Coloniconcha prima (family Pleurodontidae), adult and juvenile.
 Bahoruco Mountains, south-western Dominican Republic, Hispaniola.

-With a proportionally even more reduced shell, the arboreal pleurodontid snail Polydontes acutangula cannot retreat into it.
+With a proportionally even more reduced shell, the arboreal pleurodontid snail Parthena acutangula cannot retreat into it.

 El Yunque National Forest, north-eastern Puerto Rico.

-The transparent-green body of the amphibulimid snail, Gaeotis nigrolineata is a good camouflage against its usual background of green leaves.
+The transparent-green body of the amphibulimid snail is a good camouflage against its usual background of green leaves.

-a snail with a vestigial, transparent shell, seen in the first
+is a snail with a vestigial, transparent shell.
+(The animal is

 ORDER SYSTELLOMMATOPHORA: LEATHERLEAF SLUGS